Early history of Uganda: Bantu expansion

-Bantu speaking farmers first arrived in Southern Uganda in the year 1,000BC.
+Bantu speaking farmers first arrived in far-southern Uganda in the year 1000BC.
 They also raised goats and chickens, and they probably kept some cattle by 400 BCE.
 Their knowledge of agriculture and use of iron-forging technology permitted them to clear the land and feed ever larger numbers of settlers.
 They displaced small bands of indigenous hunter-gatherers, who relocated to the less accessible mountains.

 Meanwhile, by the fourth century BCE, the Bantu-speaking metallurgists were perfecting iron smelting to produce medium grade carbon steel in pre-heated forced-draft furnaces.
 Although most of these developments were taking place southwest of modern Ugandan boundaries, iron was mined and smelted in many parts of the country not long afterward.